mdarfler/cs1/modules/01-introduction/_posts/2018-01-03-setup-and-draw.md

 ## [draw()](https://p5js.org/reference/#/p5/draw)
 >Called directly after setup(), the draw() function continuously executes the lines of code contained inside its block until the program is stopped or noLoop() is called.

 For now, while we are making static sketches, the `draw()` function is not strictly necessary.
 Later on we'll create sketches that change over time, such as a bouncing ball, in which as we'll need to have a draw loop.
-In practice this looks very similar to the `setup()` function.
+In practice the construction of this function looks very similar to the `setup()` function.
 ```
 function draw(){
   //code goes here;